 Welcome to the iPhotographMagic Melbourne Architectural Workshop with

-I’m looking forward to a fun photography weekend in what is perhaps Australia’s premier city for innovative, progressive contemporary architecture.
+I’m looking forward to a fun and informative photography weekend in what is perhaps Australia’s premier city for innovative, progressive contemporary architecture.
 The workshop will only be a start.
-I hope it will inspire you to grow a deeper interest in architectural photography and develop your own style of “seeing” and post processing.
+I hope it will inspire you to grow a deeper interest in architectural photography and develop your own style of “seeing”.

 I take inspiration from New Zealand photographer, Tony Bridge, who says:

 … what do you do, when making an accurate likeness of what is before you is simply … not enough?
 When your equipment makes it so infernally easy?
 When you begin to realise that you are saying the same thing as everybody else?
 When you finally come to trust your own voice and heart and journey and, well, nothing else really matters?
 You really don’t give a shit, because you are deep into a conversation that only you seem to be aware of.
 You realise there isn’t a room in the mansion for you, that there is no one to talk to.
 As a result, you will have to talk to yourself.
 Or build your own mansion.

 So, you set sail and eventually end up walking the gangplank you were always seeking.